koii-network/ezsandbox/Lesson 1/hello-world/README.md

-# Koii Task Template
+# Koii Hello World Task

-This is the new K2 Task Template which uses Webpack to allow support of all node modules and project structures instead of a single file executable for the Koii task.
+This is a simple task which uses Webpack to allow support of all node modules and project structures instead of a single file executable for the Koii task.
+The main purpose is to simply print `hello world`!

 ## How to Setup